Tena koutou katoa colleagues,

-Best available advice is if someone feels unwell that they should contact Healthline (0800 611 116) or if visiting their GP that they should call ahead first.
+Best available advice is if someone feels unwell, or if they have potentially been exposed to the virus, that they should contact Healthline (0800 611 116) or if visiting their GP that they should call ahead first and get tested.

 The virus is most likely to spread from person to person through: